-Volunteers make up a huge component of our organization, from our Board of Directors to a Horticulture volunteer pulling weeds.
+Interested in joining our volunteer team?
 Our 175 acres need constant care and attention, and our volunteer contingent helps us immensely by cleaning up our plant beds, planting bulbs and young plants, watering, mulching and so much more!

-- Volunteers younger than 16 are required to work alongside a parent or family member at least 18 years old.
+- Volunteers younger than ages 10-16 are required to work alongside a parent or family member at least 18 years old.

 - Minimum age for volunteers working on their own is 16 years.